mhoehle/hoehleatsu.github.io/_posts/2020-05-31-superspreader.md

 ```
 In other words, the superspreaders generate  (on average) 1.19 of the 2.5 new cases of a generation, i.e. 48%.

-These statements can also be made without formulating a superspreader threshold by graphing the cumulative share of the distribution of primary cases against the cumulative share of secondary cases these generate.
+These statements can also be made without formulating a superspreader threshold by graphing the cumulative share of primary cases against the cumulative share of secondary cases these primary cases generate.
 This is exactly what the [Lorenz curve](https://en.wikipedia.org/wiki/Lorenz_curve) is doing.
-However, for outbreak analysis it appears clearer to graph the cumulative distribution in decreasing order of the number of offspring, i.e. following @lloydsmith_etal2005 we plot the cumulative share as $P(Y\geq y)$ instead of $P(Y \leq y)$.
+However, for outbreak analysis it appears clearer to graph the cumulative distribution in decreasing order of the number of offspring generated, i.e. following @lloydsmith_etal2005 we plot the cumulative share as $P(Y\geq y)$ instead of $P(Y \leq y)$.
 This is a variation of the Lorenz curve, but allows statements such as "the %x cases with highest number of offspring generate %y of the secondary cases".

 ```r